mobxjs/mobx/notes-docs.md

 -   Should we use `mobx-react-lite` in examples primarily?
 What's up with the observer batching story though?

+-   createTransformer from mobx-utils is documented in the main docs but NOT in mobx-utils.
+Should move it to mobx-utils? `expr` is also documented but we can instead directly refer to mobx-utils.

 ## Todo

 -   [ ] Netlify preview for docs PR.